Get all the latest data for the Croatian Islands

 Can I legally rent out property on my visa in the Croatian Islands right now?

-You do not need to live in Croatia to rent out your Croatian island property, and many foreign owners manage rentals remotely through local agencies that handle guest registration, cleaning, and tax filings on their behalf.
+You usually do not need to live in Croatia to rent out a Croatian Islands property, because many foreign owners use a local agency, cleaner, accountant or property manager.

 We cover everything there is to know about buying and renting out in the Croatian Islands here.